dadrian/dadrian.io/content/blog/posts/tech-debt.md

 ### What if this article was all bullet points?

 * Don’t treat tech debt as separate from feature work
-* Understand what you’re doing on why
+* Understand what you’re doing and why
 * Work on things causing problems now or causing problems soon

 [kellan]: https://kellanem.com